 Both of these muted colors combine and hearken back to the heritage of the building represented by the mark.
 Thistle Cottage is a historic early 20th Century home on 122 South Cherry Street in downtown Greenville, KY.
 It was built in the year 1912, back when the Western Kentucky coal mining industry was still booming.
 It is located just around the corner from the Harbin Memorial library branch.

-Thistle Cottage was formerly a cultural center that hosted touring exhibits.
+Thistle Cottage was formerly a cultural center that would host touring art exhibits.
 The city gave it to the public library system in 2013.
 They then converted it into a museum and art gallery space.
-MCPL holds their annual community events there as well.
+MCPL also holds their annual community events there.
 These events include their Mother’s Day Victorian Tea party in May, along with their Pictures with Santa holiday series.

 Thistle Cottage logo signage gallery